SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/search-criteria.md

 ---
 uid: help-en-search-criteria
-title: Using search criteria
+title: Working with search criteria
-description: Using search criteria
+description: How to add and modify search criteria
 author: Bergfrid Dias
-so.date: 05.10.2023
+so.date: 05.25.2023
 keywords: search, criteria, find so.topic: howto
 language: en
 ---

-# Use search criteria
+# Working with search criteria

 You use search criteria to define what you are looking for, for example "companies with an address in Denmark".
 Search criteria are used in multiple places in SuperOffice CRM, for instance in the **Find** screen and when creating selections.
 But, regardless of what you are using the criteria for, you work with them in the same way.